DanielOaks/VSCodeReadabilityHelper/README.md

 This extension supports the following settings:

-* `readabilityCheck.formula`: determines which algorithm to use for scoring
+* `readabilityHelper.formula`: determines which algorithm to use for scoring

 Score can be any of the below options:
 * `automated-readability`, for the Automated Readability Index score